beat lab / sampler

 Sixteen pads.
 Every sound synthesized in real time — oscillators, noise, filters, envelopes.
 No samples loaded.
 No network requests.
 Pure Web Audio API.

 Velocity-sensitive.
 Touch pressure maps to loudness.
 On mouse, tap lower on the pad for harder hits, higher for softer.
-The physics of how you strike shapes the sound.
+The waveform above traces the master bus in real time — seeing and hearing are the same act.

 SYNTHESIS